Guo-Haowei/Rasterizer/README.md

-# Software Rasterizer
+# Rasterizer

-The purpose of this project is to learn how graphics API such as OpenGL or Direct3D works.
+The purpose of this project is to learn how graphics API such as OpenGL works.
-The rendering pipeline is written in C++, and then it uses opengl to render the generated texture buffer as a full screen quad.

 ## Features